Aliases for DAB2IP Gene

 GeneCards Summary for DAB2IP Gene

 DAB2IP (DAB2 Interacting Protein) is a Protein Coding gene.
-Diseases associated with DAB2IP include prostate cancer.
-Among its related pathways are PAK Pathway and Phospholipase-C Pathway.
+Diseases associated with DAB2IP include borna disease and medulloblastoma.
+Among its related pathways are Immune System and Signaling by GPCR.
 GO annotations related to this gene include protein homodimerization activity and protein kinase binding.
 An important paralog of this gene is RASA2.

 UniProtKB/Swiss-Prot for DAB2IP Gene